Platform Post-production

 Platform is a London-based post-production company established in 2001.
 Starting out as an editing house for children and sports programmes, the Soho-based facility now covers a variety of long-form and short-form projects in broadcast and advertising with its services offering audio, online editing, grading, visual effects and graphics.

-The creative team at Platform is currently led by managing director Jo Beighton, recently appointed in the summer of 2017 after a period of consultancy, partner and online editor Simon Cruse and partner and lead VFX artist John Cryer, all sharing a third of the company.
+The creative team at Platform is led by managing director Jo Beighton, appointed in the summer of 2017 after a period of consultancy.